pompeybug/content/articles/2024-03-elm-grove/index.md

 about the new location for two one-hour restricted parking spaces on Grove Road South due to the potential for just creating a new obstruction to the free flow of highway here.
-Southbound cyclists will still have to manoeuvre around stationery vehicles, and northbound cyclists will face oncoming vehicles in their lane (including buses exiting the nearby bus stop).
+Southbound cyclists will now have to manoeuvre around stationery vehicles, and northbound cyclists will face oncoming vehicles in their lane (including buses exiting the nearby bus stop).